SixArm/project-management-rope-estimate/README.md

-# Project management ROPE estimates
+# Project management ROPE estimate

 Project management ROPE estimates are a way to do task timeline planning by using four perspectives: